sendinblue/APIv3-csharp-library/docs/TransactionalSMSApi.md

             var apiInstance = new TransactionalSMSApi();
             var startDate = startDate_example;  // string | Mandatory if endDate is used.
 Starting date (YYYY-MM-DD) of the report (optional) var endDate = endDate_example;  // string | Mandatory if startDate is used.
-Ending date (YYYY-MM-DD) of the report (optional) var days = 56;  // int? | Number of days in the past including today (positive integer).
+Ending date (YYYY-MM-DD) of the report (optional) var days = 789;  // long? | Number of days in the past including today (positive integer).
 Not compatible with startDate and endDate (optional) var tag = tag_example;  // string | Filter on a tag (optional)

             try